 “One thing we’ve always loved about La Ruta Maya is that it creates more awareness of Belize’s beautiful river system and our need to continually monitor and protect its health.

-“It also has a colourful historical link, in that it traces one of the main thoroughfares for the ancient Maya of Belize and was an important trade route from the interior to the Caribbean coastline, linking the highland of what is now Guatemala to seagoing trade routes that extended north into Mexico and south to Panama and perhaps even further.
+“It also has a colorful historical link, in that it traces one of the main thoroughfares for the ancient Maya of Belize and was an important trade route from the interior to the Caribbean coastline, linking the highland of what is now Guatemala to seagoing trade routes that extended north into Mexico and south to Panama and perhaps even further.

 After the Spanish conquest of the region the Belize river system continued to be the primary means of transport, communication and commerce in Belize up until the 1940s when the Western Highway, linking Belize City to the Guatemalan border, was pushed through.
 The early logging trade depended on river transport, as did the chicle industry which followed.
 Chicle, the sap of the sapodilla tree, was the main ingredient for chewing gum and was an important export for Belize.